liyuan24/dgx_spark_summary_from_human_feedback/README.md

 # dgx_spark_summary_from_human_feedback

 This repo contains the code for reproducing [Learning to summarize from human feedback](https://arxiv.org/abs/2009.01325) in one DGX Spark.
 [The N+ Implementation Details of RLHF with PPO: A Case Study on TL;DR Summarization](https://arxiv.org/abs/2403.17031) has already done this in an 8-H100 cluster.
-We will refer to this work for many details.
+We will refer to this work and [verl](https://github.com/volcengine/verl) for some implementation details.

 # Steps
 1. Supervised Fine-tuning
 2. Reward Model Training
-3. Reinforcement learning from human feedback
+3. DPO Training
+4. GRPO Training

 # Supervised Fine-tuning
 I will first use [Qwen/Qwen2.5-0.5B](https://huggingface.co/Qwen/Qwen2.5-0.5B) as the base model and its tokenizer to preprocess the TLDR dataset.
 Checking the padding token and eos token of the tokenizer,